banveet-johal/Banking/README.md

 account falls below $25, it becomes inactive.No more withdrawals may be made until the balance is raised above $25, at which time the account becomes active again.

-The savings account class has the following methods:
+### The savings account class has the following methods:

-withdraw: A method that determines whether the account is inactive before a withdrawal is made.
+**withdraw:** A method that determines whether the account is inactive before a withdrawal is made.
 (No withdrawal will be allowed if the account is not active.)
 A withdrawal is then made by calling the superclass version of the method.

-deposit: A method that determines whether the account is inactive before a deposit is made.
+**deposit:** A method that determines whether the account is inactive before a deposit is made.
 If the account is inactive and the deposit brings the balance above $25, the account becomes active again.
 A deposit is then made by calling the superclass version of the method.

-monthlyProcess: Before the superclass method is called, this method checks the number of withdrawals.
+**monthlyProcess:** Before the superclass method is called, this method checks the number of withdrawals.
 If the number of withdrawals for the month is more than 4, a service charge of $1 for each withdrawal above 4 is added to the superclass field that holds the monthly service charges.

 ### Junit Tests
-Finally, a series of tests are performed using the Junit3 framework.
+Finally, a series of tests are performed using the **JUnit3** framework.
 The tests successfully test for all requirements mentioned above.

 The tests also include error cases (For example,